 Second Year Japanese in Kyoto

-Students will complete one entire year (six credits) of second year Japanese during an intensive 4 week, 5 classroom hours per day course which will meet four days per week.
-There are numerous attractions in Kyoto including hundreds of temples and shrines.
+Students will complete one entire year (six credits) of second year Japanese during the first four weeks of the five-week program.
+This intensive course will meet four days per week, and for five hours each of these days.
+There are numerous attractions in Kyoto, which has been ranked as the No. 1 World's Best City by Travel + Leisure magazine, including hundreds of temples and shrines.
 The city of Osaka is a short train ride away and provides other attractions, such as the Nipponbashi shopping district (a smaller version of Tokyo's Akihabara Electric Town).
 All sites are accessible via the extensive public and private transportation systems (buses, subways, trains, and taxis).